tomoki/Shiranui/README.md

 Currenty, Shiranui doesn't have type.

 # License

-Shiranui is "New BSD License" except some file.
+Shiranui is "New BSD License" except some files.
 See LICENSE for more info.